christopheralan88/Project-3/README.md

 ## Welcome to Stack Overboard

+## NOTE:  My contribution to this project is unit testing one of the project classes.
+My tests are found in the UserTest.java file.
+I made one other change to the source files at line 66 in the User class.

-This is a WIP (Work In Progress) but the basic idea is this:
+This is a WIP (Work In Progress) but the basic idea is below.

 ```java
 // A board is a topic area on a bulletin board